MiGA Manual

 Installing requirements using Homebrew

-You can use to install most of the software required by MiGA.
+You can use Homebrew to install most of the software required by MiGA.
 If you don't have Homebrew, execute (and follow the instructions):

 /bin/bash -c "$(curl -fsSL \